nextcloud/documentation/developer_manual/app/externalapi.rst

       :param string $app: The app id
       :param int $authlevel: The required level of authentication to access the API method.
 The following constants can be passed: OC_API::ADMIN_AUTH, OC_API::SUBADMIN_AUTH, OC_API::USER_AUTH, OC_API::GUEST_AUTH
       :param array $defaults: associative array of defaults for the URL parameters.
 Keys are the parameter names as defined in the url
-      :param array $requirements: associative array of requirements for the url parameters (See the `Symfony Documentation <http://symfony.com/doc/2.0/book/routing.html#adding-requirements>`_)
+      :param array $requirements: associative array of requirements for the url parameters (See the `Symfony Documentation: Adding Requirements <http://symfony.com/doc/2.0/book/routing.html#adding-requirements>`_)

 Returning Data
 ~~~~~~~~~~~~~~